istudyatuni/kotync/docs/install.md

 #### Note on MySQL

-In case of running with docker you should allow your mysql user to connect from `172.17.0.2` (ip of server, when it connects to local MySQL from docker network).
+When running with docker (not docker compose), you should allow your mysql user to connect from `172.17.0.2`\*.
 To do this, you can run (via `mysql` cli under root user):

 ```sql
 CREATE USER 'some_user'@'172.17.0.%' IDENTIFIED BY 'some_password';
 GRANT ALL PRIVILEGES ON kotatsu_db.* TO 'some_user'@'172.17.0.%';
 ```

-and you can set `DATABASE_HOST=172.17.0.1`.
+\* IP of server, when it connects to local MySQL from docker network.
 See IP of docker network: `ip a | grep -A 3 docker`.

+After that, set `DATABASE_HOST=172.17.0.1`.

 See more details [here](https://stackoverflow.com/a/44544841).